Main Gate Is Open to Vehicle Traffic

-The main gate is now closed to vehicle traffic and will reopen on March 15, 2019.
-There is limited on-street parking near each of the four entrances to the park.
-When parking, please be respectful of the residents that live in the area and park in designated parking spots only.
+The main gate is now open to vehicle traffic.
+In addition, there is limited on-street parking near all four entrances to the park.
+Please be respectful of the residents that live in the area and park only in designated parking spots.

 Hike: Celebrate Spring with Flowers

 This is scheduled for Saturday June 8, 2019, at 10:00 am.
 We will meet in the parking lot.

 Join Bryce Kendrick for a 90-minute hike.
 Learn about the common flowers and foliage in the park.
 Wear hiking shoes and bring water if needed.
 Space is limited; if you are interested in attending, please RSVP to Maureen Dale (250-656-2484) or Contact Us by email.

 This hike is free to members of the Friends and the general public.
 It is sponsored by the Friends of John Dean Park and endorsed by BC Parks.

 Interpretive Signs Project, 2018-2019

 The Friends, in collaboration Edley Signs and BC Parks, have launched the interpretive sign project for this year, featuring Trees in the Forest.
 This sign will be posted on the service road on the left side of the information kiosk (Valley Mist easy).
 Stay tuned for more details.

 We are also working with BC Parks to have the Woodland Flower sign reinstalled at the junction of Skipper’s Path.
 The sign was vandalized and is being repaired.

 Park Enhancement Project: Preparing for the Park’s Centennial